qcscine/molassembler/documentation/source/algorithms.rst

 Cycle detection
 ===============
-Cycle detection and enumeration is handled by the excellent library RingDecomposerLib [2]_, which avoids exponential space requirements using Unique Ring Families [3]_.
+Cycle detection and enumeration is handled by the excellent library RingDecomposerLib [2]_, which avoids exponential space requirements in heavily fused ring systems using Unique Ring Families [3]_.

 Conformer generation
 ====================